Close

 Prince Hans Adam von Liechtenstein acquired the Fiefdom of Schellenberg in 1699 and the County of Vaduz in 1712.
 On January 23rd, 1719, Emperor Charles VI unified the County of Vaduz with the Fiefdom of Schellenberg by a certificate and elevated them to an imperial principality named Liechtenstein.

-The purchase of the Fiefdom of Schellenberg and the County of Vaduz was ratified by Emperor Charles VI on March 7th, 1712.
+The purchase of the County of Vaduz was ratified by Emperor Charles VI on March 7th, 1712.
 With the acquisition of the County of Vaduz, also Herawingert passed into the possession of the Princely House.
 Herawingert is doubtless the most traditional and most famous vineyard in the Principality of Liechtenstein, ranking among the best single-vineyard sites of the Rhine Valley.

 The map of the Estates in Wilfersdorf also shows the locations of the vineyards.
 Until the 18th century, information on the Estates’ own businesses is rather vague and accidental.
 The revenues of the dominions were first precisely surveyed in 1751.
 At that time, the Estates of Wilfersdorf owned 61.5 yokes (35.4 ha) of vineyards.